SAP-archive/yaas-storefront/Readme.md

 ### 1. Sign up for your a new store and configure it
 If you haven't done so already, create a new storefront project and obtain subscriptions for the services.
-Follow the steps outlined in the Dev Portal https://devportal.yaas.io/gettingstarted/setupastorefront/index.html
+Follow the steps outlined in the [Dev Portal](https://devportal.yaas.io/gettingstarted/setupastorefront/index.html).

 ### 2. Replace the default project id in the code base with your own (see project adminstration settings in the Builder).
-In gruntfile.js, set the PROJECT_ID to your own project ID.
+In gruntfile.js, set the **PROJECT_ID** to your own project ID.
 When you build the project, the default project id in bootstrap.js will be replaced with your project-id.
-At this time you will need to also configure the CLIENT_ID and REDIRECT_URI gruntfile variables with the values set in the application associated with your project.
+At this time you will need to also configure the **CLIENT_ID** and **REDIRECT_URI** gruntfile variables with the values set in the application associated with your project.

 ### 3. Launch a new session
-Execute command "npm start" and open your browser at http://localhost:9000.
+Execute command **"npm start"** and open your browser at http://localhost:9000.
 You should now see your customized store.

 ### 4. Customize the style or logic of your storefront as desired
 You can now modify the style or logic of your storefront.
 Any new JS scripts or CSS files need to be added to index.html.